CodingAvenue/codestop-course-php-advance/content/INTRODUCTION.md

 ## PHP Advance

-Extend and expand your PHP coding skills by learning how to apply the more advanced parts of the server-side scripting language.
+PHP advance introduces the advanced techniques in PHP programming to broaden and heighten further your PHP coding skills.

-PHP advance is designed for:
+It is designed for:

 * Learners who have completed `An Introduction to Basic PHP Programming`, `Intermediate PHP Programming`, and `Object-Oriented Programming (OOP) in PHP`.